kyverno/website/content/en/docs/Installation/_index.md

 The above command installs the last released version of Kyverno, which may not be stable.
 If you want to install a different version, you can edit the `install.yaml` file and update the image tag.
 {{% /alert %}}

 Also, by default Kyverno is installed in the `kyverno` Namespace.
-To install it in a different namespace, you can edit `install.yaml` and update the Namespace.
+To install it in a different Namespace, you can edit `install.yaml` and update the Namespace.

 To check the Kyverno controller status, run the command: